 The application undergoes the following steps when at least one CQDM pharmaceutical member expresses interest:

 - External and independent scientific evaluation as per the evaluation criteria described above.

 - CQDM will evaluate non-scientific aspects of the project that could jeopardize its successful achievement, such as intellectual property, potential ethical issues, patient recruitment challenges (if applicable), business stakes (for private companies), project management plans and any other potential risk.

-- Final evaluation by CQDM’s Strategic Orientation Committee and recommendations to CQDM’s Board of Directors.
+- Final evaluation by CQDM’s Scientific Advisory Board and recommendations to CQDM’s Board of Directors.

 Final selection by CQDM’s Board of Directors.

-Successful applicants will be required to sign a research agreement with CQDM within 3 months after the funding confirmation.
+Successful applicants will be required to sign a research agreement with CQDM within 3 months upon funding confirmation.
 The research agreement includes specific project milestones, timelines (Gantt chart) and deliverables, and must be signed by all stakeholders.